 Meetings

-The Committee is to meet as often as necessary to fulfill its responsibilities, as determined by the Committee Chairperson(s).
-It is to make information on participation, agenda, and minutes available to its constituencies and other members of the system-wide IT Governance community upon request.
+The Committee is to provide information on participation, agenda, and minutes to its constituencies and other members of the system-wide IT Governance community upon request.
+The Committee will have a Teams channel, and occasional work will be done asynchronously.

-Time Commitment: 2 to 3 hours prep and 1 hour for meeting.
+Time Commitment: 1 to 2 hours prep and 1 hour for meeting.

 Reporting: The Co-Chairs along with IT department Governance group